ParaState/SafeStakeOperator/README.md

 # SafeStake

-SafeStake is a decentralized validation framework for performing ETH2 duties and its backend is designed on top of [Lighthouse](https://github.com/sigp/lighthouse).
+SafeStake is a decentralized validation framework for performing ETH2 duties and its backend is designed on top of [Lighthouse](https://github.com/sigp/lighthouse) (ETH2 consensus client) and [Hotstuff](https://github.com/asonnino/hotstuff) (a BFT consensus library).

 ## Architecture